-I have independently taught courses at the college level for 8 years.
-I have taught at each course level (1000 through 5000), and I have taught in a diverse set of classroom environments (e.g., large introductory courses, technology-focused classes in computer labs, basic and advanced writing courses, graduate seminars, methods courses).
-Thus, I have learned how to interact and connect with all levels of students.
-I feel comfortable with setting reasonable learning expectations at each level as well.
+I have independently taught courses at the college level for 14 years.
+I have taught at each course level (1000 through 5000).
+I have taught in a diverse set of classroom environments: large introductory lecture-style course, freshman seminar, technology-focused classes in computer labs, basic and advanced writing courses, upper-division theory courses, graduate seminars, graduate quantitative methods.
+I am also familiar with teaching online asynchronously and synchronously using Canvas, VidGrid, Zoom, and other learning technologies.
+Thus, I have learned how to interact and connect with all levels of students in many different platforms.
+I feel comfortable with setting rigorous learning expectations at each level and platform as well.

 As I reflect upon my specific teaching strategies that I have used to connect with students, I realize that I teach better and students learn better from me if the student-instructor relationship is built upon respect, understanding, trust, transparency, and high expectations.
 I feel most comfortable with a more open and flexible relationship with students.
 I hear their feedback and learn from them, just as they listen to my instruction and learn from me.
-Even if I've taught a class four times, I seek and request their suggestions and feedback on the assignments.
-Perhaps it is the nature of the courses I teach most frequently—new media and journalism.
-New media storytelling and communication change so rapidly that I feel the need to always monitor the relevance and appropriateness of the assignments.
+Even if I have taught a class four times, I seek and request their suggestions and feedback on the assignments.
+Perhaps it is the nature of the courses I teach most frequently—multimedia, political communication, and media, science, and society.
+Multimedia storytelling and political communication, in particular, change so rapidly that I feel the need to always monitor the relevance and appropriateness of the assignments.

-A few years ago, I also had the pleasure of reading a book on the first year seminar, by Brad Garner.
-In fall 2015, I taught a first year seminar on media literacy.
-I have to say that I loved this book and it deeply impacted my teaching philosophy and my interactions with students in all of my classes.
+My teaching philosophy and course interactions are a result of Brad Garner’s (2012) book on the first-year seminar.
 One of the major lessons that I learned from the book is to create a classroom community.
-Creating a community is dependent on building connections and relationships with all of my students.
+Creating a community is dependent on building connections and relationships with all my students.
 Not only do I want to be their credible, respected, and knowledgeable instructor, but I also want to be their trusted mentor such that they feel comfortable talking to me about more than academics.
-I genuinely want to be their "friend".
-By "friend", I mean: they keep in touch with me in the future, they return to my classes to guest lecture (e.g., I have two former students guest lecture in my online journalism class), they give me updates on what the student community is experiencing on campus, and they feel comfortable talking about their struggles with managing academics and all the rest of student life.
+I want to be their colleague.
+By colleague, I mean: they keep in touch with me in the future, they return to my classes to guest lecture (e.g., I have many former students guest lecture classes), they give me updates on what the student community is experiencing on campus, and they feel comfortable talking about their struggles with managing academics and all the rest of student life.
 I emphasize that I want to stay in touch via LinkedIn so I can see how successful they have become.
 I try to make these desires clear to my students, and I try to foster this type of relationship with my students.
 I have noticed that when I foster this type of flexible, transparent, and supportive relationship with students, then I receive improved class participation and effort, class enthusiasm and interest, class communication and debate, and class expectations and rigor.
 I hope this is because I tell them I want to listen to them and hear their concerns about their learning progress and my teaching strategies.